MAKEroanoke/makeroanoke.org/site/content/_events/2024-02-22-First_General_Meeting.md

 * **Get inside info:** Hear directly from the MAKE Roanoke founders about our exciting plans and what the future holds for this vibrant initiative.

-* **Connect with your tribe:** Introduce yourself, share your current projects, and discover the incredible talents and diverse interests of your fellow makers.
+* **Show us what you got:** Introduce yourself and share your current project to the new MAKE Roanoke Community.

 * **Be inspired:** Meet other interesting MAKERs, spark ideas, and ignite your imagination with the possibilities of a collaborative maker community.